-Alfred Joseph de Grazia (also referred to as Deg, and as Joseph Grace), (born December 29, 1919 in Chicago, Illinois) is a political scientist, philosopher, educator, and writer in the field of politics, as well as autobiographical works, poetry and plays.
+Alfred Joseph de Grazia (also referred to as Deg, and as Joseph Grace), (born December 29, 1919 in Chicago, Illinois, died July 13, 2014 France) is a political scientist, philosopher, educator, and writer in the field of politics, as well as autobiographical works, poetry and plays.
 He led a special operations company in World War II, managed political campaigns and advised politicians, and consulted with government, voluntary and corporate groups.
 He elaborated a complete system for world government and federative solutions for Israel-Palestine.
 He initiated the paradigm of holistic quantavolution, whereby the world in its every sphere changes largely via sudden, intense, large-scale, correlative events.
 In 2008, he completed his book Canaan State, USA, advocating the creation of a new state in the Middle-East, joining Israel and the Palestinian Territories, inhabited by the Israeli and Palestinian populations, as well as the Palestinian refugee population, and re-named by its biblical name of Canaan, which State would then join the United States of America as the 51st State of Union.

 Alfred de Grazia was born on December 29, 1919 and raised on the Near North Side of Chicago.
 Alfred’s father, Alfred de Grazia Sr., a leftist and musician, left Sicily for the United States in his youth after hitting the mayor of his home-town of Licodia-Eubea (province of Catania) with his clarinet during a political altercation.
 Alfred de Grazia Sr. became a well-regarded band-conductor, clarinetist and musical union leader in Chicago.
 He was particularly known for conducting big-band promenade concerts of classical music at the Grand Band-Stand of the Municipal Pier of Chicago in the 1930's and 1940's.
 He married Katherine Lupo, born in Chicago of Sicilian parents, whose brother was the boxing champion Charles Kid Lucca, light-weight champion of Canada from 1910 to 1914.
 Besides Alfred, they had three sons: Sebastian de Grazia (born in 1917) who received the 1991 Pulitzer Prize in Biography, Edward (born in 1926) who became a well-known First Amendment Lawyer, playwright and co-founder of Cardozo Law School at Yeshiva University, and Victor de Grazia (born in 1929) who became Deputy-Governor of Illinois.
 With his first wife, Jill Lauterbach Oppenheim, he had seven children.
 The eldest, Catherine Vanderpool, heads the American School for Classical Studies in Princeton, Victoria de Grazia is a professor of history at Columbia University and member of the American Academy, Jessica is an attorney and adviser to the British government, Paul works in the fishing industry, John lives on an Indian reservation, Carl (deceased) was a musician, Chris is a builder.
 Alfred de Grazia is married to the French author Anne-Marie de Grazia and is living in France, in a village in the Pays de la Loire region.